Tinkerforge/doc/en/source/Software/API_Bindings_MQTT.rst

      }
  }

-This will register the connected and enumerate callbacks before connecting and immediatly trigger an enumeration when connected.
+This will register the connected and enumerate callbacks before connecting and immediately trigger an enumeration when connected.

 Init files using the old syntax without pre/post_connect, will be executed after the connection is established.